 Under normal circumstances, 95 percent of each of our skin cells is made up of water.
-In short, it’s the water content that determines how moist or supple your skin is.
+In short, it is the water content that determines how moist or supple your skin is.
 Dryness happens when the sebaceous glands don’t produce enough oil to keep the water in.
-Dry skin varies from a general feeling of tightness after washing that is easily eased with moisturiser, to skin that is itchy, inflamed or scaly.
-We also call dry skin “dehydrated skin”.

 Characteristics of Dry Skin

 If you have dry skin, it may be prone to some of these things: